shorthills-ai/llama_index/CONTRIBUTING.md

 Our retriever classes are lightweight classes that implement a `retrieve` method.
-They may take in an index class as input - by default, each of our indices (list, vector, keyword) have an associated retriever.
+They may take in an index class as input - by default, each of our indices (list, vector, keyword) has an associated retriever.
 The output is a set of `NodeWithScore` objects (a `Node` object with an extra `score` field).

 You may also choose to implement your own retriever classes on top of your own